danielireson/facebook-bulk-group-inviter/README.md

 This is a quick tool that allows you to invite members to your Facebook group via email in bulk.
 I put it together for use at the Manchester Entrepreneurs society at the start of the year to import our new fresher's member list to our active Facebook group.

 ## How it works
-It was built in Python (2.7) and uses selenium/webdriver.
-The Mozilla geckodriver has been included in the repository but please ensure you have the latest version of firefox installed or it will not work.
+It was built in Python (2.7) and uses Selenium with the PhantomJS driver.
+The PhantomJS driver for osx has been included in the repo.
+If you want to run it on windows or linux you'll have to download the relevant driver and update the *executable_path* in *cli/browser.py*.

 ## Installing
 ``` bash